 And I mean the Dan Aykroyd/Tom Hanks Dragnet.
 Japan remembers, too.
 Tokyo Dogs is the super-promising j-drama reminiscent of that 1987 classic.

 So far only part of the first episode is up online, but it already has me rolling off the couch laughing.
 There's a New York police shoot-out with real Engrish, the ins and outs of where not to buy a suit in Tokyo, and two of my favorite actors.
 Mizushima Hiro has a strong comedic side that's coming into play, and Oguri Shun actually cut his hair to play the mildly grumpy straight man.
-From what I've seen so far, this show should be some awesome "odd co
+From what I've seen so far, this show should be some awesome "odd couple" fun.

 PS: Mizushima Hiro's new hair is only marginally better than before--with some penciled-on facial hair added for good measure.
 Hair and make-up artists of Japan, can we please go back to the days of Zettai Kareshi?